 The goal is to appear in the Local Map Pack a snippet of the top 3 GBP listings in a particular service area.
 Of course, you’ll also want to rank on traditional organic results for queries involving your target keywords and locations.

 Some companies are large enough to require multi-location SEO.
-This is only true for roofers with more than one legitimate business location with a verifiable address.
+This is only true for roofers with multiple legitimate business locations and verifiable addresses.
 Since Google Business Profile listings are verified through postcard confirmation, any kind of illegitimate address is prohibited.

 Local Business Citations

 Most roofing contractors have heard of directories like Angi’ and HomeAdvisor, which are platforms for NAP citations.
-There are countless amounts of directories on which to cite your local roofing business.
+There are countless directories on which to cite your local roofing business.

 From niche directories like Angie’s List and HomeAdvisor to more generalized platforms like Yelp and BBB.
 Some of these directories offer premium services, which you should consider separate from the citation itself.

 The goal is to claim all of your free citations and ensure the accuracy of the existing ones.
-Sometimes, you’ll find that citations that were never manually created by you exist.
+Sometimes, you’ll find that citations that you never manually created exist.

 This can be from data mining sources like Acxiom, which pulls your company info from public records and then sells it to major data distributors.